The management of civil parking enforcement within the County of Devon by the Council will:

 Estate agents visiting a client’s property are not exempt from parking restrictions and should comply with the regulations when attending valuations or viewings.

-Estate agents may be eligible for an annual trade permit and they should be provided a leaflet.
+Estate agents may be eligible for an annual trade permit, and they should be directed to the Devon County Council website for details.

 You should always call this number and make sure that they are working.
 If there is no answer, or they are not working, you should issue a PCN.
 If the works are pre-planned or last for more than one day, then the exemption does not apply.